V Gordon Clemons Sells 1,000 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,000 shares of CorVel stock in a transaction that occurred on Thursday, November 18th.
-The shares were sold at an average price of $193.50, for a total value of $193,500.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,000 shares of CorVel stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $198.00, for a total transaction of $198,000.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

 V Gordon Clemons also recently made the following trade(s):